equivalent/equivalent.github.io/_posts/til/2019-10-11-retry-active-job-sidekiq-when-exception.md

 ### Go pro

-I know Sidekiq pro provides extra features so maybe thing to consider is that.
+I know Sidekiq pro provides extra features so maybe a thing to consider is to pay a license :)

 ### Discussion